kcamenzind/BluespecIntroGuide/BluespecIntroGuide.md

 Bit#(3) upper_bits = x[3:1]; // upper_bits = 3'b101;
 ```

-Note that with bit indexing, it's generally recommended to use constants as the indices.
-There are cases (particularly in for loops) where it's ok to extract bits with a variable, and other cases where's it's allowed but requires a large amount of hardware.
-Variable-sized bit slicing is illegal, since this would require a variable-sized variable.
+Note that with bit indexing, it's generally recommended to use constants as the indices (or Integers, since they're elaborated to constants at compile-time).
+It's generally ok to extract bits with a variable, but requires more hardware.

 Some examples: